Emmacharleswilson/model-search/README.md

 - If they do the model will be saved, otherwise they can go back to the main menu.

 ### Edit existing models:
-- From the main menu there is an option to Edit Existing Models, once the user has selected this they will first be taken to search for the model they would like to edit.
+- From the main menu there is an option to Edit Existing Models, once the user has selected this they will first be taken to search for the model by first name or last name.
-- After the model has been found they will have the option to edit by typing Y/N
+- The user will then be asked for the name they would like to search.
-- If they select Y they will then be able to choose which field of the model they would like to edit.
+- If theres a match found, this will be printed to the terminal and the user will be asked to select which model they would like to edit.
-- They input the new information and save it.
+- The user will be asked which field they would like to edit and then be asked for the new information.
-- The worksheet is updated with the new models information.
+- The new information will be saved to the spreadsheet.

 ---
 ## Technologies Used